Eadric Streona: Family

 Eadric's family appears to have had interests in Shropshire and Herefordshire.
 John of Worcester names Eadric's father as Æthelric, a thegn who attended court from the late 980s onwards, and his siblings as Brihtric, Ælfric, Goda, Æthelwine, Æthelweard, and Æthelmær, of whom the last is said (probably mistakenly) to have been the father of Wulfnoth Cild, who was the father of Earl Godwin.
 The chronicler also left a blank space between Ælfric and Goda, as if allowing for the name of another brother.
 Thegns bearing these names occur among the witnesses to the charters issued in the name of King Æthelred II in the late tenth and early eleventh centuries.
 These thegns occur quite often in groups of two or three, which might be interpreted as evidence that they were members of the same family. Æthelric seems to have been accompanied from the mid-990s onwards by one or more of his sons (not including Ælfric).
 Judging from the witness lists, it may be that the name of the other brother was Æthelnoth.

 At some time before 1009 Eadric married Eadgyth (Edith), the daughter of King Æthelred.
 This was a political marriage, intended to strengthen alliances.
 Although instrumental in serving Æthelred for many years, Eadric ultimately ended up changing his allegiance several times, and betraying his wife's family.
 There is no record of Eadric and Eadgyth having any children, though it has been suggested that they had a daughter who was mother of Siward 'Grossus', a rich thegn of Shropshire.
-Eadgyth was likely Eadric's second wife, for according to Henry of Huntingdon, the son of Eadric Streona was responsible for murdering King Edmund "Ironsides".
-This son, if he existed, would have been born prior to Eadric's marriage to Eadgyth, for any child of Eadgyth would have been too young to encompass murder in 1016 when King Edmund died.